Precision-Agriculture/scarecro/configs/tasks/task_configuration.md

 Task configurations should have similar

 source: python source code file name where the task will be implemented.
+    If you don't have a source file, you should have a name of an ALREADY-CONFIGURED carrier or handler, and the following fields
+        "source_type": <carrier or handler>
+        "config_name": <name of the config of the carrier or handler ALREADY TIED TO AN ADDRESS>

 function: the task function to be run